script-fu/script-fu.github.io/README.md

-# Practical examples of using Script-Fu in Gimp.
+# Practical examples of using Script-Fu in Gimp 2.10.30

 The procedure browser in Gimp is a great resource.
 This repository provides examples of its use, to